ghrabla/data-cleaner-jupyter-python/README.md

 # data-cleaner-jupyter-python
-this is a python program that make to clean your data which mean remove columns rows by its values if you wanna use , you should install python,pandas,jupyter notebook and then run commands inside untitled.py file
+this is a python program that make you clean your data which mean remove columns and rows by its values if you wanna use it, you should install python,pandas,jupyter notebook and then run code inside untitled.py file